uzh-dqbm-cmi/PRIDICT2/README.md

 ## Overview

-`PRIDICT2.0` is an advanced version of the original [PRIDICT](https://rdcu.be/c3IM5) model designed for predicting the efficiency of prime editing guide RNAs.
+[PRIDICT2.0](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1) is an advanced version of the original [PRIDICT](https://rdcu.be/c3IM5) model designed for predicting the efficiency of prime editing guide RNAs.
 This repository allows you to run the model locally.
-For details on advancements over the original model, refer to our [publication](https://pridict.it).
+For details on advancements over the original model, refer to our [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).

 ## Complementary Model

 - **ePRIDICT**: This model focuses on the influence of local chromatin context (K562) on prime editing efficiencies and is designed to complement PRIDICT2.0.
-[Access ePRIDICT GitHub Repository](https://github.com/Schwank-Lab/epridict)
+[Access GitHub Repository](https://github.com/Schwank-Lab/epridict)

 ## Resources